cal-itp/data-infra/docs/analytics_tools/rt_analysis.md

 This module, rt_analysis, applies various spatial processing, interpolation, and aggregation techniques in order to transform GTFS and GTFS-Realtime data into intermediate data products and production-ready visualizations.
 It can be found on GitHub at [https://github.com/cal-itp/data-analyses/tree/main/rt_delay/rt_analysis](https://github.com/cal-itp/data-analyses/tree/main/rt_delay/rt_analysis)

-Due to the complex nature of the task, it includes its own interface and data model.
+It includes its own interface and data model.
 Some functionality may shift to a more automated part of the pipeline in the future.

 ### Which analyses does it currently support?